A Story of the Alabama Farmers Federation

-Alabama's rich farming history is more than just soil, plants and animals.
-The farmers who earn their living from the earth have carved a big part of that history, and when the Alabama Farmers Federation was formed in 1921, it became the unified voice of those men and women.
+Alabama’s rich farming history is more than soil, plants and animals.
+The farmers who earn their living from the earth have carved a big part of that history.
+When the Alabama Farmers Federation was formed in 1921, it became the unified voice of those men and women.

 Federation leaders founded Alfa Insurance in 1946 to provide fire protection for rural residents.
 Alfa has grown into a top-rated insurance company with over a million policies in force.

-With just 75,000 members in 1960, the Alabama Farmers Federation has grown to become the state's largest farm organization and with more than 360,000 members.
-The Federation's "one voice" delivers a powerful message, at the Statehouse in Montgomery and on Capitol Hill in Washington.
+With just 75,000 members in 1960, the Alabama Farmers Federation has grown to become the state’s largest farm organization with more than 340,000 members.
+The Federation’s “one voice” delivers a powerful message at the State House in Montgomery and on Capitol Hill in Washington.

 A Story of Unity

 Alabama Farmers Federation members are organized through 67 independent county Farmers Federations.
-Each county elects delegates to represent them at the Federation's annual meeting where the organization's policies and positions on state and national issues are developed.
-This grassroots leadership is what sets the Alabama Farmers Federation apart from other organizations.
+Each county elects delegates to represent them at the Federation’s annual meeting, where the organization’s policies and positions on state and national issues are developed.
+This grassroots leadership sets the Alabama Farmers Federation apart from other organizations.

-The Federation implements programs and develops future leaders through its Young Farmers and Women's Leadership divisions as well as 17 commodity committees.
-The Young Farmers Program and Women's Leadership Division encourage and motivate members to be active in politics, their community and consumer education activities.
+The Federation implements programs and develops future leaders through its Young Farmers and Women’s Leadership divisions, as well as 15 commodity divisions and three affiliated organizations.
+The Young Farmers Program and Women’s Leadership Division encourage and motivate members to be active in politics, their community and consumer education activities.

 Farmers representing every commodity produced in Alabama serve on committees that set priorities for research and develop educational programs for producers.
 In some cases, these committees administer producer-funded checkoff programs.